sdogruyol/crystal_for_rubyists/book/chapter-07.md

     8
     3Serdar

-Awesome!
-That's method overloading in action.
+Now, that's method overloading in action.
 It figured out that we are calling the method with a Number and String and called the appropriate method.
 You can define as many overload methods as you wish.